This course is due to run next in June 2023, with applications set to open in February 2023. Please check back later for details on how to apply.

 - You should aim to spend the first two weeks of the course working through the modules, reading the online lectures, textbooks and papers, and undertaking the online activities and quizzes associated with each module.

 You'll be encouraged to interact with other enrolled students and your course leader via online discussion forums and online activities.
-You'll have access to at least two live support sessions and one one-to-one assessment support session during normal working hours.
+You'll have access to at least two live support sessions and a one-to-one assessment support session during normal working hours.

 "Excellent feedback and very good standard achieved overall."